torch_em

 - Most of the open-source datasets come with their recommended train / val / test splits.
 In that case, the best practice is to create a function to automatically create the dataset / dataloader for all three splits for you (see

-for inspiration) (OR, create three datasets / dataloader one after the other). - Some datasets offer a training set and a test set.
+for an example) (OR, create three datasets / dataloader one after the other). - Some datasets offer a training set and a test set.
 The best practice is create a "balanced" split internally (for train and val, if desired) and then create the datasets / dataloaders.

 - Some datasets offer only one set of inputs for developing models.
 There are multiple ways to handle this case, either extend in the direction of